-Capital projects entail the lining of existing pipes as required.
+Capital projects entail the lining of existing pipes, as required.

 Maintenance is a major problem, particularly with regard to the cleaning of the systems.
 The continual dumping of refuse and pollutants into the systems cause regular blockages.
 The intention of the section is to clean the system at least twice during any year.
-This is becoming increasingly difficult.
-Cleaning of all the systems twice a year is now achieved.
+Although this is becoming increasingly difficult, all the systems were cleaned twice in the 2014/2015 year.

-Informal settlements as well as all residents are assisted mainly by providing informal surface removal methods and support during rainy periods through the provision of materials and sandbags to prevent/contain flooding of property.
+Informal settlements as well as all residents are assisted mainly by providing informal surface removal methods and by rendering support during rainy periods through the provision of materials and sandbags to prevent/contain flooding of property.

-COMPONENT C: PLANNING AND DEVELOPMENT
+COMPONENT C: PLANNING AND ECONOMIC DEVELOPMENT